synopsys-sig/synopsys-action/README.md

 - Run corresponding Synopsys Bridge commands using the specified parameters
 - Synopsys solution functionality is invoked directly by the Synopsys Bridge, and indirectly by the Synopsys Action

+# Prerequisites

+Before configuring Synopsys Action into your workflow, note the following prerequisites:

+- GitHub Actions must be enabled for a repository in the organization's settings in order for required workflows to run.
+- **github_token** is required as input when running Black Duck Fix PR, Black Duck/Coverity PR Comment.
+Token can be github specified **secrets.GITHUB_TOKEN** with required workflow read & write permissions. **(GitHub → Project → Settings → Actions → General → Workflow Permissions)** No need to set this in secret as it will be picked up by GitHub to use in your workflow.<br/>
+- If you need a token that requires permissions that aren't available in the **secrets.GITHUB_TOKEN**, you can create a GitHub App and generate an installation access token within your workflow or you can create a Personal Access Token(PAT) and store it as secret.
+For more information, refer [ Granting Additional Permissions ](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#granting-additional-permissions)
+- Sensitive data such as access tokens, user names, passwords and even URLs must be configured using GitHub secrets **(GitHub → Project → Settings → Secrets and Variables → Actions)**

 ## Synopsys GitHub Action - Polaris

 Before you can run a pipeline using the Synopsys Action and Polaris, you must make sure the appropriate